sorindragan/simple-lexer-for-.h-files/README.md

 # C++ Header Files Simple Lexer

 This is a lexer implemented in Flex and C that:
-  - prints the Constructors, CopyConstructor, Destructor and Methods along with their parameters types
+  - prints the Constructors, CopyConstructor, Destructor and Methods along with its parameters types
   - count the Constructors, Methods and Overloaded Methods
   - shows the existence or inexistence of a CopyConstructor or Destructor of a ".h" file.